datahub-project/datahub/docs/managed-datahub/observe/column-assertions.md

 10. (Optional) Click **Advanced** to further customize the Column Assertion.
 The options listed here will vary based on the type of assertion you chose in the previous step.

-    - **Invalid Values Threshold**: For **Column Value** assertions only, you can configure the number of invalid values (i.e. rows) that are allowed to fail before the assertion fails.
-This is useful if you want to allow a small number of invalid values in the column.
+    - **Invalid Values Threshold**: For **Column Value** assertions, you can configure the number of invalid values (i.e. rows) that are allowed to fail before the assertion is marked as failing.
+This is useful if you want to allow a limited number of invalid values in the column.
 By default this is 0, meaning the assertion will fail if any rows have an invalid column value.

-    - **Source**: For **Column Metric** assertions only, you can choose the mechanism that will be used to obtain the column metric. **Query** will issue a query to the dataset to compute the metric. **DataHub Dataset Profile** will use the DataHub Dataset Profile metadata to compute the metric.
+    - **Source**: For **Column Metric** assertions, you can choose the mechanism that will be used to obtain the column metric. **Query** will issue a query to the dataset to compute the metric. **DataHub Dataset Profile** will use the DataHub Dataset Profile metadata to compute the metric.
 Note that this option requires that dataset profiling statistics are up-to-date as of the assertion run time.